Wildsong/geoserver-compose/README.md

 2. 'cd' into the folder.
 3. Copy sample.env to .env and edit it.
 It has settings for hosts and passwords, etc.
 4. Type "docker-compose up -d"

+Then this command should bring everything up

+    docker-compose up

+### BUG and WORKAROUND

+At the current release my PostgreSQL container needs a bit of help.
+After the first start up I shut it down then went into the volume geoserver-postgis-data and edited files by hand. in postgresql.conf add the line

+    listen_addresses = '*'

+and at the end of pg_hba.conf add

+    host trust all all all

+Then restart (docker-compose up).
+If you don't do this then postgresql will be shut up in its container refusing to talk to the other containers.

 ## GeoWebCache